 For Sweet Oggarane/ seasoning:

-Take 2 pathrode’s, break it into pieces and keep aside.
+Take 2 pathrode’s, break them into pieces and keep them aside.

-To make coconut jaggery mixture, take a fistful of grated coconut, 2 to 3 tablespoons of grated jaggery, mix by hand.
+To make coconut jaggery mixture, take a fistful of grated coconut, 2 to 3 tablespoons of grated jaggery and mix by hand.

-For seasoning, take 2 tsp of coconut oil, splutter mustard, add urad dal, 1 broken red chilli, fry until it turns red, add spring of curry leaves.
+For seasoning, take 2 tsp of coconut oil, splutter mustard, urad dal, one broken red chilli, fry until it turns red, and add a spring of curry leaves.

-Mix in crushed Pathrode , coconut jaggery mixture and mix everything and allow it to heat as well as jaggery to melt as well as to hold the flavour.
+Mix in crushed Pathrode, coconut jaggery mixture and mix everything and allow it to heat and jaggery to melt and hold the flavour.

 For Khara Oggarane/ Seasoning:

-Take 2 pathrode’s, break it and keep aside.
+Take 2 pathrode’s, break them and keep them aside.

-For seasoning, take 2 tsp of coconut oil, splutter mustard, add urad dal, 1 broken red chilli, fry until it turns red, add spring of curry leaves.
+For seasoning, take 2 tsp of coconut oil, splutter mustard, urad dal, 1 broken red chilli, fry until it turns red, and add a spring of curry leaves.

 Now comes the,